liliankasem/kafka-connect-docker/README.md

 #### Create a topic for the twitter messages to live
 `docker exec connect kafka-topics --create --topic twitter --partitions 1 --replication-factor 1 --if-not-exists --zookeeper zookeeper:2181`

-NB: I noticed the a `tweets` topic was created and all of the tweets from my twitter source were going there instead of the twitter topic I setup, despite my config pointing at `twitter`.

 #### Create Twitter Source Connector
 The source receives tweets from the Twitter Streaming API using Hosebird, which are fed into Kafka either as a TwitterStatus structure (default) or as plain strings.

 Change the data (connector config json) to include your twitter key/token/secrets:

-`docker exec connect curl -X POST -H "Content-Type: application/json" --data '{"name":"twitter-source","config":{"connector.class":"com.eneco.trading.kafka.connect.twitter.TwitterSourceConnector","tasks.max":1,"topics":"twitter","twitter.consumerkey":"YOUR_CONSUMER_KEY","twitter.consumersecret":"YOUR_CONSUMER_SECRET","twitter.token":"YOUR_TOKEN","twitter.secret":"YOUR_SECRET","track.terms":"azure"}}' http://connect:8083/connectors`
+`docker exec connect curl -X POST -H "Content-Type: application/json" --data '{"name":"twitter-source","config":{"connector.class":"com.eneco.trading.kafka.connect.twitter.TwitterSourceConnector","tasks.max":1,"topic":"twitter","twitter.consumerkey":"YOUR_CONSUMER_KEY","twitter.consumersecret":"YOUR_CONSUMER_SECRET","twitter.token":"YOUR_TOKEN","twitter.secret":"YOUR_SECRET","track.terms":"azure"}}' http://connect:8083/connectors`

 #### Create Twitter Sink Connector
 The sink receives plain strings from Kafka, which are tweeted using Twitter4j.